IKIM-Essen/ClusterDocs/README.md

 accepted candidate is explicitly promoted into `main`.
 Nothing in this branch or README authorizes that merge.

+## Integrated release bundle

+ClusterDocs 3 will **not** be released before the integrated browser product is ready.
+The minimum release bundle is:

+1. **RCC Home**;
+2. **Files**;
+3. **RCC Analysis** — Notebook and Workflow;
+4. **My RCC**; and
+5. **RCC Admin**.

+All five surfaces must share the same RCC identity/project/capability model and pass the end-to-end acceptance path.
+RCC Analysis is a hard release dependency, not a post-release feature.
+A working SSH/VS Code/Slurm path does not substitute for a missing Analysis browser path.

+`config/public.yml` records the bundle and the current surface status.
+`tools/release_bundle_gate.py` fails production until all five surfaces are `ready`; the current candidate is intentionally blocked while `rcc_analysis: not_yet_released`.

 The public product model is **task-first and browser-first** for ordinary
-researchers: choose or bring project data, analyse it in a Notebook or governed Workflow when RCC Analysis is enabled, keep durable results with the project, and preserve or publish them through the appropriate governed lifecycle.
+researchers: RCC Home -> Files -> Analysis Notebook/Workflow -> durable results
-SSH, VS Code, Slurm, containers, workflow engines, storage internals, and lower- level diagnostics remain first-class advanced tools.
+back to Files/project storage, with My RCC for self-service and RCC Admin for role-authorized approval/administration.
+SSH, VS Code, Slurm, containers, workflow engines, storage internals, and lower-level diagnostics remain first-class advanced tools.

 Experienced users should see the full platform: instrument ingestion for sequencers, microscopes and other acquisition systems; project POSIX and